-Before undertaking any maintenance or changing the insertion tool on pneumatic machines, always switch off the air supply and bleed the machine by depressing the start and stop device.
-Then disconnect the air hose from the machine.
+Before undertaking any maintenance or changing the insertion tool on pneumatic machines, always switch off the air supply and bleed the machine by depressing the start and stop device then disconnect the air hose from the machine.

-- Clean and inspect the machine and its functions each day before the work commences. - Check the tool retainer for wear and function.
+- Clean and inspect the machine and its functions each day before the work commences. - Conduct a general inspection for leaks and damage.